 Brass Band Treize Etoiles, in addition to their different competition activities, has given numerous concerts in Valais, of course, but also in nearly all Swiss Cantons, as well as abroad.

-They have had the opportunity to work with famous conductors such as M. Richard Evans, Major Peter Parkes, M. Howard Snell and Dr. James Gourlay.
+They have had the opportunity to work with famous conductors such as M. Richard Evans, Major Peter Parkes, M. Howard Snell, Dr. James Gourlay and M. Garry Cutt.

 The B-Band of Brass Band Treize Etoiles was founded in Spring 1992.
 Many young and talented musicians wanted to play in the A-Band, but it was not possible to welcome them because of the limited number of players accepted into a band that competes at such prestigious contests as the National Championship or the Swiss Open.
 Therefore, Géo-Pierre Moren decided to found a second band to help these young musicians realize their dreams.
 This solution also provides a chance for the A-Band to easily replace missing or departed players.
 The decision to found a B-Band was made in April and, following an announcement in the papers, 57 musicians applied for the entering exams which took place in May and June.
 30 of them were finally accepted and the first rehearsal was given on June 13th, 1992.

 After the Summer-break, the rehearsals began again and, without losing time, the B-Band of Brass Band Treize Etoiles gave their first public performance on October 31st, 1992, at the traditional Autumn concert of the band.

 Competing in First Section at the National Championship in Montreux, these enthusiastic young musicians placed 5th from 15 competing bands, a real achievement.
 One year later, in 1993, Brass Band Treize Etoiles B placed 2nd in Montreux and, in 1994 and 2002, placed 3rd.
 They won the “Thônex Brass Festival” (entertainment contest opened to First Section bands) in 1995 and 1996.